 To restart Secure Configuration Manager services, run the following command:

 Issue: Secure Configuration Manager does not export full delta reports to Microsoft Excel format.
 (Bug 1001599)

 Workaround: You can export delta reports in any other file formats such as .pdf, .tsv, .rtf, or .xml.

-Issue: While upgrading Secure Configuration Manager to version 7.0 or later in the distributed setup in a computer where Core Services and the console are installed, the installation wizard displays incorrect screens if you click after the License Agreement screen.
+Issue: While upgrading Secure Configuration Manager to version 7.0 in the distributed setup in a computer where Core Services and the console are installed, the installation wizard displays incorrect screens if you click after the License Agreement screen.
 (Bug 994646)

 Workaround: Cancel the upgrade process by closing the wizard, and start upgrading again.